 The mission of Academic Affairs is to remain faithful to the mission of the School of Labor and Urban Studies.
 Academic Affairs thus seeks to provide an environment in- and outside the classroom that is resolutely committed to the principle for creating “a unique partnership between the City University of New York, organized labor, worker centers, and community-based organizations for the purpose of: Expanding higher education opportunities for workers and those interested in studying about labor, and poor and working- class communities; and Serving as a resource for students, scholars, those in organized labor, and allied organizations seeking a deeper understanding of work, workers, and urban issues.”
 This is the real promise we offer our students: If you have the ability and training to see the value of education and apply it, you will find the creative power to directly engage the world.
 And this will have a direct bearing on all you wish to accomplish.

-As Assistant Vice President/Associate Provost of Medgar Evers College, she served on the Middle States decennial leadership team that helped ensure the campus was fully accredited with commendations on all 14 Standards.
-Additionally, she worked with faculty to develop the first CUNY-approved Honors program in affiliation with the National Honors Collegiate Council.
-In her four years at the College, she helped create MEC’s first ever BFA (in Digital Technology), as well as two AA degrees (in Literature of African Diaspora and English Composition respectively), and the College’s first fully online degree program, a BS in Financial Economics.
+Dr. Schrynemakers joined Medgar Evers College (MEC) in November 2015 as its new Assistant Vice President/Associate Provost, where she served on the Middle States decennial leadership team that helped ensure the campus was fully accredited with commendations on all 14 Standards.
+Additionally, she worked with faculty to develop the first CUNY-approved Honors program in affiliation with the National Honors Collegiate Council that is welcoming its third-class during fall 2019; she also helped create MEC’s first ever BFA and first-ever online BA in Global Economics.